Jessica Manley

-Jessica Manley (born 1985) is a British actress who has had appearances in a number of films and numerous plays and TV series.
-She is mostly known for playing Margot Frank in the award-winning TV miniseries Anne Frank: The Whole Story.
+Jessica Rachel Manley (born August 1985) is an English actress.
+She began her career as a child actress.
+She is mostly known for playing Margot Frank in the ABC miniseries Anne Frank: The Whole Story (2001).

 Life and career

-Jessica is the daughter of Andrew Manley, a stage director.
+Manley grew up in West Yorkshire.
+She is the daughter of Andrew Manley, a stage director who served as director of the Harrogate Theatre when she was a child, and Jennifer Granville.
 Her grandparents, who were Jewish, emigrated to Britain just a few years before the Second World War.
+Manley attended Kirkby Overblow School in Kirkby Overblow.

-Jessica made her acting debut at the age of five, in a play staged in the regional theatre.
+Manley made her acting debut at the age of five alongside her older siblings Sam and Miriam in a 1990 pantomime.
 She is best known for playing Margot Frank, sister of Anne Frank, in the TV film :Anne Frank: The Whole Story (2001).
-She studied classical acting and graduated from the Guildhall School of Music and Drama in 2006 and now works in the U.S. and U.K. in theatre, television and films.
+She studied classical acting and graduated from the Guildhall School of Music and Drama in 2006.
 She most recently has been developing site-specific pieces for Listed Theatre.